maxnd/mxMarkEdit/README.md

 [Read the Italian translation of this manual in PDF](https://github.com/maxnd/mxMarkEdit/raw/main/manuals/mxmarkedit-user-manual-it.pdf).

+The official [YouTube channel](https://www.youtube.com/@mxnrd) of the app contains some English and Italian videos generated with Google NotebookLM about the use of the app by university professors and students, and also by corporate managers and teams.

 The PDF manual may be downloaded also within the app, with the `Help - Download manual` menu item.

 For troubles in using the app, see below the *Troubleshooting* section.